 At the emergency room, you'll be treated for any injuries.
 The doctor will ask you questions and may examine you, looking for recent or past signs of attempted suicide.
 Depending on your state of mind, you may need medications to calm you or to ease symptoms of an underlying mental illness, such as depression.

 Your doctor may want you to stay in the hospital long enough to make sure any treatments are working, that you'll be safe when you leave and that you'll get the follow-up treatment you need.

 If you have suicidal thoughts, but aren't in a crisis situation, you may need outpatient treatment.
 This treatment may include:

 - Psychotherapy.
-In psychotherapy, also called counseling or talk therapy, you explore the issues that make you feel suicidal.
-You and your therapist can work together to develop treatment plans and goals.
+In psychotherapy, also called psychological counseling or talk therapy, you explore the issues that make you feel suicidal and learn skills to help manage emotions more effectively.
+You and your therapist can work together to develop a treatment plan and goals.

 - Medications.
 Antidepressants, antipsychotic medications, anti-anxiety medications and other medications for mental illness can help reduce symptoms, which can help you feel less suicidal.

 - Addiction treatment.
 Treatment for drug or alcohol addiction can include detoxification, addiction treatment programs and self-help group meetings.

 - Family support and education.
 Your loved ones can be both a source of support and conflict.
 Involving them in treatment can help them understand what you're going through, give them better coping skills, and improve family communication and relationships.